freqtrade/freqtrade/README.md

 If the value is `stopped` the bot has to be started with `/start` first.

 `ask_last_balance` sets the bidding price.
 Value `0.0` will use `ask` price, `1.0` will use the `last` price and values between those interpolate between ask and last price.
+Using `ask` price will guarantee quick success in bid, but bot will also end up paying more then would probably have been necessary.

 The other values should be self-explanatory, if not feel free to raise a github issue.